In the Hand of Dante (film): Release

 The film had its world premiere out of competition in the 82nd Venice International Film Festival on September 3, 2025.
 One month before its Venice premiere, it leaked online.
+In March 2026, Netflix acquired distribution rights to the film.
+The film was released in the United States on June 12, 2026, before streaming on Netflix from June 24.

 Reception

 Pete Hammond for Deadline writes the film has an "unpredictable, if uneven, screenplay that is all over the map" and that the movie "bites off possibly more than it can chew", but lauds Schnabel for taking a "big swing."

+Peter Bradshaw for The Guardian gave the film 3/5 stars, singling out Gerard Butler for praise, and said the first 2/3 of the film was enjoyable but "in the end it flags."

+Matthew Joseph Jenner, writing in Venice 2025, describes the film as a bland failure that is “bloated” and “insincere" and "not even interesting enough for us to appreciate its audacity.”